Fooodo Insights

 GDPR Article 22 restricts solely-automated decisions with legal or similarly significant effects on individuals.
 In a restaurant context that means anything that affects employees — schedule changes, hour reductions, performance scoring, automated penalties — must be reviewed and approved by a human before execution.

-Every recommendation that the agents produce enters an approval queue showing:
+Every recommendation Insights produces enters an approval queue showing:

 - The recommendation itself